eatahine/alx-system_engineering-devops/0x02-shell_redirections/README.md

-rev | sort -Vf -script that lists all the files with a .gif extension in the current directory and all its sub-directories 100-empty_casks -command that finds all empty files and directories in the current directory and all sub-directories
+rev | sort -Vf -script that lists all the files with a .gif extension in the current directory and all its sub-directories 100-empty_casks -command that finds all empty files and directories in the current directory and all sub-directories 102-acrostic -script that decodes acrostics that use the first letter of each line